convisoappsec/conviso-docs/docs/integrations/checkmarx.md

 When changing the status in the Conviso Platform, these changes will be replicated immediately to Checkmarx.
 However, if a change is first made in Checkmarx, it will only be replicated to the Conviso Platform after a synchronization between the platforms is performed.

 **Note: The only exception to these status changes is for the FIXED status in the Conviso Platform.
 In the case of FIXED, it is not allowed for a user to move it to FIXED when the issue was opened by a scanner like Checkmarx.
 In this scenario, the tool itself should identify the changes and recognize that the issue has been removed.
-Therefore, in the next synchronization, those issues that are no longer identified by Checkmarx will be marked as FIXED in the Conviso Platform.**
+Therefore, in the next synchronization, those vulnerabilities that are no longer identified by Checkmarx will be marked as FIXED in the Conviso Platform.**